Idempotence¶

 // ...

-// remember that this message has been processed
+// Record that this message has been processed

 }

-, you can use a storage message Id such as Redis or a database and the corresponding processing state.
+For the IMessageTracker implementation, you can use a message ID storage system like Redis or a database with a corresponding processing state.

 -